szhang06/supply_chain_dbt_power_bi/README.md

 ### Airflow Pipeline: Kaggle to BigQuery

 This project contains an Apache Airflow DAG that automates the workflow of downloading a dataset from [Kaggle](https://www.kaggle.com/datasets/ziya07/smart-logistics-supply-chain-dataset), uploading it to Google Cloud Storage (GCS), and then loading it into a BigQuery table.
+Please see the readme file within the airflow_project directory for details.

 ### DBT Pipeline